 We hope you have a summer packed full of fun for all of the family, we’d love to know which of our ideas you tried and which of your own worked wonders.
 If you’re still looking for ideas to keep your children busy this holiday, read some more of our latest blog posts for further inspiration, whether you’re travelling on long journeys, they want to get stuck in with the gardening or become little chefs and help with dinner!

 So whether you’re letting them help prepare food, get creative or organise their belongings, discover our assorted designs of dishwasher, microwave and washing machine safe name labels to keep your children tidy and organised.
-We have a variety of fun themed name labels your children absolutely love, from iron-on, stick-on to woven labels, we have a label for everything!
+We have a variety of fun themed name labels your children absolutely love, from iron-on, stick-on to woven name labels, we have a name label for everything!